Learning from Anthropic: Nested Skills and Scripts

 └── test-server.sh

-1. SKILL.md: Overview with description frontmatter for discovery
+1. SKILL.md: Overview with description for discovery

-2. Guides: Detailed sub-topic explanations
+2. Guides: Detailed sub-topics

-3. Templates: Starting point code
+3. Templates: Starting code

 4. Scripts: Executable automation